boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 **KPI card**

 The `KPI Card` will be displayed with the following information.
-You can visualize its value in Preview, or View Mode.
+You can visualize its value in Preview or View Mode.

 ![KPI Card info update for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-kpicard.png)

-During the interaction with the PoP widget, the KPI Card will display two values.
-One value is filtered from the `Date Range`, which is displayed as the `Actual Value`, while the other value contains the filtered value from `Compare To`, which is displayed as the `Target Value`.
+During interaction with the PoP widget, the KPI Card will display two values.
+One value is filtered from the `Date Range` and is displayed as the `Actual Value`, while the other value contains the filtered value from `Compare To` and is displayed as the `Target Value`.

 ![period over period kpicard workflow](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-kpicardworkflow.png)